Maslaha job description – project manager

 - Collaborating with British Fencing and Sport England to tackle misconceptions of Muslim girls and make fencing a more inclusive sport

-- Working with Amnesty and Poet in the City to bring the poetry of Afghan women to the UK
+- Working with Poet in the City to bring the poetry of Afghan women to the UK

 Maslaha tackles the most pressing social issues affecting Muslim communities, creating long-term solutions that are rooted locally as well as influencing policy and practice at a national and international level.
 We also work to create a greater understanding of Islam from a cultural and historical perspective, challenging stereotypes and misconceptions amongst and between Muslims and non-Muslims.